emmanouilidisk/Stochastic-Extragradient-with-Random-Reshuffling/README.md

   </a>
 </p>

-As part of the paper, we provide the Optimizer's module that is an efficient and easy-to-customize implementation of common optimization algorithms.
-To use the module and run your experiments follow the details in the sections below.
+As part of the paper, we provide the "Optimizer's module" that is an efficient and easy-to-customize implementation of common optimization algorithms.
+To start using the module and run your experiments follow the details in the sections below.

 ## Getting Started